 - Lack of Protein: Hair is primarily made of protein, so inadequate intake affects hair health.

-- Vitamin Deficiencies: A deficiency in vitamins such as vitamin D, B12, zinc, and iron can contribute to hair loss.
+- Vitamin Deficiencies: A deficiency in vitamins such as vitamin D and B12, as well as in minerals like zinc and iron, can contribute to hair loss.

-- Crash Dieting: Sudden, extreme calorie restriction or poor diets can result in nutrient deficiencies that impact hair growth.
+- Crash Dieting: Sudden, extreme calorie restriction or poor dieting can lead to nutrient deficiencies that affect hair growth.

 Medications and Hair Loss